Zezombye/blog/articles/overpy.md

 The vast majority of programs did not require *that* much speed, and another programming language was eventually developed: Java.

-Java introduced even more abstractions to simplify the programmer’s life, such as:
+Java introduced even more abstractions to simplify the programmer's life, such as:

 - **Memory management.** In C, you need to manually manage the memory (RAM) that your program will use.
 Java automatically requests and frees memory.
 This leads to more secure code, as programmers would often forget to free the memory, or not request enough memory.
-- **Exceptions (errors).** When an error occurs, a “stack trace” is given with a precise location of the error and the path taken by the code.
+- **Exceptions (errors).** When an error occurs, a "stack trace" is given with a precise location of the error and the path taken by the code.
 In C, you need to manually handle errors.
 - **Safety checks while the program runs.** In C, there is no check that an array isn't accessed out of bounds, which is a security issue.
 In Java, the program automatically does boundary checks when accessing arrays.

 This made it even easier to write big programs, but made it slower than C due to the additional abstractions and runtime checks.

-Therefore, Java was used for programs such as enterprise management systems, where performance wasn’t so much of an issue.
+Therefore, Java was used for programs such as enterprise management systems, where performance wasn't so much of an issue.
 However, C was used for operating systems (Windows, Linux) and video games, where speed is crucial.

 The same tradeoff of ergonomy vs performance applies in the Workshop.